NWMAF Wonder Women: Our Origin Stories in Our Own Words

-This month we feature Robynn Murray, a former army officer who trains Krav Maga, Brazilian Jiu-Jitsu, and Arnis and teaches self-defense at SPAR Self-Defense in Buffalo.
-The following is a personal essay about the impact of martial arts in her life and her passion for self-defense.
+Robynn Murray is a former army officer who trains Krav Maga, Brazilian Jiu-Jitsu, and Arnis and teaches self-defense at SPAR Self-Defense in Buffalo.
+The following is a personal essay about the impact of martial arts on her life and her passion for self-defense.

 I decided to continue my martial arts journey as an adult at the age of 33.
 I needed to find myself again and remember what it felt like to be empowered.